erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

      with this particular HEI).

-   * You should implement all Mobility APIs, prepare your system for the EWP workflow, and wait for the other HEIs do so too.
+   * You should implement all Mobility APIs, prepare your system for the EWP workflow, and wait for the other HEIs to do so too.

 You can even try to differentiate between these two scenarios *dynamically* by monitoring the Registry's catalogue and checking if all EWP Mobility